nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 button).
 Select "Test" as the new job type.
 In the "Test Command" field we need to provide the script which runs our unit tests.
 As a first step, we need to set up once again the proper versions of Node and NPM.
 Then we can run `npm run test`.
-As discussed, by default the **Build React App** the test script runs in a loop, so we need to run in CI mode.
+As discussed, by default the *Create React App* test script runs in a loop, so we need to run it in CI mode.
 The final script should be:

 ``` bash
 #!/bin/bash